 The deceased met all the requirements to qualify as a dependent.

-Also, the deceased dependent might have qualified you for these benefits.
-If so, you can still claim the benefits in the year your dependent died:
+Also, the deceased dependent might have qualified you for benefits.
+If so, you can still claim the benefits in the year your dependent died.
+To do so: